Skip to contents

 Help, bug reports and suggestions

-To report a bug or any suggestion to improve the package, please let us known by opening a new issue on: github issue link coming soon!
+To report a bug or any suggestion to improve the package, please let us know by opening a new issue on: https://github.com/RibosomeCRCL/rRMSAnalyzer/issues

 Acknowledgements

-We would like to thank all our collaborators for their advices and suggestions.
+We would like to thank all our collaborators for their advice and suggestions.

 Funding